luizmr/Wildlife-Responsive/README.md

 Before you begin, you will need to have the following tool installed on your machine:
 [Git](https://git-scm.com)

-In addition, it is good to have an editor to work with the code as [VSCode][vscode]
+In addition, it is good to have an editor to work with the code as [VSCode][https://code.visualstudio.com/]

 ### 🧭 Running the web application (Front End)